-Phone the Department for Work & Pensions to manage an existing benefits claim by calling their general enquiries contact number 0345 608 8545.
+Phone the Department for Work & Pensions to manage an existing benefits claim by calling their general enquiries contact number 0345 608 8545 or 0843 504 7178.
 You should call this helpline to report a change in your circumstances that will affect your benefit payments, such as an increase in wage or a change of job.
 Additionally you should call this helpline to let them know that you have moved home or changed your bank account so that you can continue to receive your benefits.
 You can call the above helpline for general enquiries however you can contact the department which manages your specific benefit directly by using the list below to find the telephone & textphone numbers for each particular benefit.

 |Existing Claims Department||Contact Number||Textphone Number|

 |Jobseekers Allowance, Incapacity Benefit and Employment & Support Allowance||0345 608 8545||0345 608 8551|